The Americans: Reconstruction to the 21st Century, California Edition

 c. was vetoed by President Ulysses Grant.

-protection to the Ku Klux Klan.
+d. gave legal protection to the Ku Klux Klan.

 e. allowed white Southerners to maintain a police state.